A bill to make provision to require every school to have access to a qualified mental health professional; and for connected purposes.

 May contain errors — check source documents for definitive information.

-If enacted, the bill would require every state-funded school in England to have on-site access to a qualified mental health professional, either an education mental health practitioner or a school counsellor.
-For smaller schools (100 pupils or fewer), the duty may be met by collaborative provision with other schools.
-The Secretary of State would provide financial support to help deliver this, and the law would apply to England and Wales and take effect on the day it becomes law.
+The bill would require every state-funded school in England to have on-site access to a qualified mental health professional, such as an education mental health practitioner or a school counsellor.
+For small schools (fewer than 100 pupils), the duty can be met by working with other schools.
+It would be funded by government support and would apply to England and Wales, taking effect when the Act is passed.

 Generated 21 February 2026